 Duffy Daugherty grabbed the microphone while mixed among a roomful of NFL icons during Super Bowl XIX week.
-Michigan State’s College Football Hall of Fame coach, never short on engaging stories to tell, took on an impromptu role as Masters of Ceremonies.
+Michigan State’s College Football Hall of Fame coach, never short on engaging stories to tell, took on an impromptu role as Master of Ceremonies.

 The luminaries had gathered at a San Jose Bay Area hotel ballroom to raise medical expense funds for Charlie Wedemeyer, one of Daugherty’s former Hawaiian Pipeline Spartans.
 The Super Bowl, matching the “hometown” San Francisco 49ers and Miami Dolphins, was to be played a couple days later, Jan.
 20, 1985, down the road at Stanford Stadium.

 Wedemeyer was then a high school football coach at the Bay Area’s Los Gatos High while battling amyotrophic lateral sclerosis, a degenerative terminal illness commonly known as Lou Gehrig’s disease.
 The NFL Alumni Association, spurred by 49ers legend R.C.
 Owens, sponsored the $100-a-plate dinner.
 Forty-Niners coach Bill Walsh took time from Super Bowl gameday preparations to attend, presenting Wedemeyer with a signed football: